How we help

 GP (Doctor) Referral

 Angie is an Accredited Mental Health Social Worker, which means you can claim a rebate for some of the cost if your child's GP (doctor) refers them under a Mental Health Care Plan.
-(Please note we are unable to offer bulk billing, and parent sessions may not be covered.)
+(Please note we are unable to offer bulk billing.)

 4